The Shop Girls of Kimberly -Chapter One ‘Dress Up’

 “…and now I am retired.
 Been retired for ten years now.
 I used to live in Kimberly and now we have a small cottage down in Cornwall, but my children live here.
 Except for David.
 David lives with Angie his wife down in Bournemouth.
 David is my eldest.
 I have four children and three of them live here” He chuckles proudly.

 “I have come up with my missus to see them.
 I am supposed to meet her at Molton Brown” He looks up to our signage above the shop window.
 “Fruits of Abilene?
-Oh that’s not Molton Brown?”
+Oh this is not Molton Brown?”
 He looks at me expectantly, as if I should whip out my crystal ball and tell him he’s at the wrong bloody shop!

 “No, Molton Brown is actually on the main high street.
 At the top end of the high street.”
 I politely confirm.